-Included in the investments held at fair value are interests in limited partnerships created to enable the Trust to participate in loan sharing arrangements with US domiciled financial institutions ("Special Purpose Entities").
+Included in investments held at fair value are interests in limited partnerships created to enable the Trust to enter loan sharing arrangements with US domiciled financial institutions ("Special Purpose Entities").
+The loan sharing arrangements allow the Trust to share senior participations increasing both available investable cash and yield to the Trust.
 Judgment is applied in assessing whether the Trust exercises control, joint control, significant influence or none of the above over the Special Purpose Entities.